Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

 \subsubsection{Impact of solvation on stability and dissolution of the substitutional elements on Mg(0001)}

-A comparison of the surface phase diagrams for Al and Ca in the absence and presence of water (Fig.~\ref{fig:SurfPhaseDiags}) reveals distinct differences.
-In the following, we will focus only on Ca, since the preference of Al to segregate to the sub-surface layer is not changed by the presence of water.
-As a consequence, the pristine Mg surface is again the dominant phase in the range of chemical potentials compatible with concentrations of bulk solid solution (i.e. $\mu_\textrm{Al} < 0$).

-The surface phase diagram constructed for Ca substituting Mg atoms in a Mg(0001) surface in contact with water reveals a richer set of ordered phases in the range of chemical potentials compatible with concentrations of bulk solid solution.
-We see the appearance of a low coverage $1/9$\,ML Ca ordered phase, which is not found in the absence of water.
+A comparison of the surface phase diagrams for Ca and Al in the absence and presence of water (Fig.~\ref{fig:SurfPhaseDiags}) reveals distinct differences.
+In the following, we will first focus on Ca and continue the discussion to Al. The surface phase diagram constructed for Ca substituting Mg atoms in a Mg(0001) surface in contact with water reveals a richer set of ordered phases in the range of chemical potentials compatible with concentrations of bulk solid solution.
+We see the appearance of a low coverage $1/9$ and $2/9$\,ML Ca ordered phase, which is not found in the absence of water.
 Modelling an aqueous environment via an implicit solvent provides mainly the electrostatic screening characteristic of the solvent.
-Thus, the stabilisation of the $1/9$\,ML structure is related to the built-up of a partial solvation shell around the Ca atom, which due to its larger size sticks out of the surface layer (see Fig.~\ref{fig:Geometry}).
-This stabilisation of Ca surface atoms is absent in the vacuum case.
-The solvation energy gain is apparently sufficient to overcome the impact of entropy, which is shaping the surface landscape in vacuum at low chemical potentials and favoring disordered surfaces.
+Thus, the stabilisation of the $1/9$ and $2/9$\,ML structure is related to the built-up of a partial solvation shell around the Ca atom, which due to its larger size sticks out of the surface layer (see Fig.~\ref{fig:Geometry}).
+This solvation-induced stabilisation of Ca surface atoms is absent in the vacuum case.
+The solvation energy gain is apparently sufficient to overcome the impact of entropy, which dominates at low chemical potentials and favors disordered surfaces in the vacuum case.

 The screening of unfavorable electrostatic interactions and the ensuing gain in solvation energy, is an important stabilization mechanism for semiconductor/insulator surfaces in aqueous environment~\cite{Yoo2018}.
 For metals, it was considered to be of significantly lesser importance due to their large dielectric screening.
 The appearance of a solvation stabilized Ca structure is therefore significant, since it reveals an efficient solution induced mechanism to stabilize specific surface structures.
-We finally note, that the presence of the solvent substantially lowers the surface energy (Fig.~\ref{fig:ConvexHull_sol}) of Ca substited in the Mg surface, pointing towards a notable energy gain by solvation.
+Finally, the presence of the solvent substantially lowers the surface energy (Fig.~\ref{fig:ConvexHull_sol}\,a) of Ca substituted in the Mg surface, i.e., solvation promotes solute segregation.